yum

 But in other cases, you may not even notice the breakage, and things will just work in a weird way.

 Remember.
-What makes the CentOS a Community Enterprise OS?
+What makes CentOS a Community Enterprise OS?
 It is packaging, of course!

-When you install software in a way that mixes custom on top the system, you’re asking for trouble!
+When you install the software in a way that mixes custom installation methods on top of the system one, you’re asking for trouble!

 What to do instead